hanspr/mi-ide/README.md

 This page will allow you to receive a key that you can use as a perpetual access to additional features of the editor that require cloud support to work, like:

-* Internal copy paste between editors running in different servers
+* Internal copy paste between your editors running in different servers
 * File transfer between editors in different servers
 * Save and retrieve your settings from any server.
-To sync all your mi-ide editors runngin in different machines
+To sync all your mi-ide editors running in different machines